openforis/collect-earth/collect-earth/README.md

 Don't forget to change your settings now in Eclipse so that this file is used Preferences->Maven->User Settings (User settings field)

 ### First step, prepare the release
-Now you can run the maven goal (using the profile assembly, which is the one in maven_settings.xml that contains the installbuilder parameters)
+Now you can run the maven goal (using the profile __assembly__, which is the one in maven_settings.xml that contains the InstallBuilder parameters) .
+From Eclipse yu can do this in the main menu Run->Run Configurations...->Maven Build dialog.
+Choose ${workspace_loc:/collect-earth/collect-earth-app} as the base directory

 > release:clean release:prepare